-The finance involved in college is a big investment.
-It some times crosses your expected budget as well.
+The finances involved in college is a significant investment.
+It sometimes crosses your expected budget as well.
 You do not have to panic when you run out of financial aid.
 Here are a few ways to get out of that situation and pay for your education with zero pressure on you.

-The following are the steps to be considered and followed when you run out of financial aid.
+The following are the steps to be considered to support when you run out of financial aid.

-If you are not qualified/eligible for a need-based grant and still facing difficulty in paying semester fees, there is another option ie the college will provide you loan but on certain terms such as repayment duration, interest, charges, etc.
+Suppose you are not qualified/eligible for a need-based grant and still facing difficulty in paying semester fees.
+In that case, there is another option, i.e., the college will provide you a loan but on specific terms such as repayment duration, interest, charges, etc.

 You can work as an online tutor/ language tutor.

-Start a blog with some good and exciting content.
+Start a blog with some excellent and exciting content.

-If you can sing, dance, sketch or performer in any way, you can be a street artist which will also help you earn money (if you are in short of some less money).
+If you can sing, dance, sketch, or performer in any way, you can be a street artist who will also help you earn money (if you are in short of some less money).